 - Knowing about UX designing is a plus.

-- Advanced knowledge of programing languages including C++, Java, XML, SQL etc.
+- Advanced knowledge of programming languages including C++, Java, XML, SQL, etc.

 - Good communication skills.

 - Experienced with being a trainer.

 - And obviously, familiarization with the EDI software.

 They commonly use the following tools and techniques

 - Programming languages like Java, C++, XML, and SQL